aurorascharff/next16-commerce/STEPS.md

 - What if we could avoid all of these smart workarounds?
 Go back to real vscode.
 - First', let's review the state of our app.
 Let's go back to our banner on the Home page.
 - Mixing static and dynamic rendering here, nice pattern to avoid CLS.
 Mark them both.
 Toggle the rendering boundary, see the dynamic static, user profile dynamic too.
 - What about these other ones?
-Hero, FeaturedCategories, FeaturedProducts.
+For example Hero.
 - Hero.tsx is async, but doesn't depend on dynamic APIs.
-In a dynamic route, its slow.
-In a static, its fast.
-Mark hybrid, also notice mark on FeaturedCategories, FeaturedProducts.
+In this dynamic route, its slow.
+In a static, would be fast.
+Mark hybrid, also notice mark on FeaturedCategories, FeaturedProducts, not depending on dynamic APIs either.

 ## Excessive dynamic rendering -> Composable caching with 'use cache'

 ### Home page

 - Now, everything here that's marked as hybrid can be cached.
 It's async and fetching something, but it does not depend on request time information like cookies, so we can share it across multiple users.
 Notice how right now its loading on every request.
 - Enable cacheComponents.
-This will opt all our async calls into request time calls, and also give us errors whenever a dynamic API does not have a suspense boundary above it.
+This will opt all our async calls into request time calls, and also give us errors whenever a dynamic API does not have a suspense boundary above it, and allow us to use the new 'use cache' directive to mark components, functions, or pages as cachable.
+- Try "use cache" Home page, see the error.
+Dynamic components imported here.
 - Add "use cache" to the Hero to cache this.
 Now it's non longer running on the server.
 (Add cacheTag for reval).
 Mark it as "cached".
 We can remove this suspense boundary and skeleton.
 Worry less about millions of skeletons.
 See it's no longer loading.
 - (One cache key linked to components, no hassle revalidating many different pages).
 - We are no longer bound to page level static/dynamic rendering.
-- Do the same for the FeaturedProducts and FeaturedCategories: use cache and mark, remove suspense.
+- Do the same for the FeaturedCategories and FeaturedProducts: use cache and mark, remove suspense.
 Now they're all cached, no longer loading on every request.
 Only thing that loads is the personalized content.
 - That's why my pattern in the home page is good for both composition and caching.
 I already refactored it alot, and it's making it alot easier for me, letting me cache bigger chunks here.
 - And every cached segment will included in the statically generated shell from Partial Prerendering, cached on the CDN.
 PPR goes down as far as the cache goes, until it meets a dynamic API, like the WelcomeBanner or the PersonalizedSection.

 ### All page

 - See the rest of the boundaries pre-marked on other pages: all products.
 Categories and products.
 We can cache this too.
 - On reload though, error from nextjs, search params doesn't have a suspense above it, remember it's a dynamic API.
+CacheComponents tells us we should either cache or suspend this.
 I can either add back the loading.tsx from before, or shift this page more towards static.
-- Dynamic is a scale, and it's up to us to decide how much static we want.
+- In modern Next.js, dynamic is like a scale, and it's up to us to decide how much static we want.
-- Refactor to resolve deeper down.
+- Refactor to resolve deeper down, error gone.
 Now I have a bigger static shell, because the searchparams dont prevent this content from being statically generated anymore.
 Error gone, suspended by the product list.
 - Also, we are getting help identifying blocking calls, which is often a problem in large codebases not already following best practises.
+- Add use cache to the CategoryFilters, mark cached, remove suspense, no longer loading on every request.
 - Keep my Products hybrid, because I want them fresh.
-- Add use cache to the CategoryFilters, remove suspense, mark cached.
-- Add use cache to the Categories, remove suspense, mark cached.
+- Add use cache to the Categories, mark cached, remove suspense, no longer loading on every request.
 - Can only use cache async functions, but since we already use the donut here it’s not a problem for the ShowMore, allowing us to cache more content as well as getting compositional benefits.
 - See initial load, big static shell, only product list loads.